d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

 ## Loading the Dataset

 Since it is such a frequently used dataset, all major frameworks provide preprocessed versions of it.
-We can [**download and read the Fashion-MNIST dataset into memory using built-in framework functions.**]
+We can [**download and read the Fashion-MNIST dataset into memory using built-in framework utilities.**]

 ```{.python .input}
 %%tab mxnet